A beginners' guide to types of stairlift

 A slim stairlift is a good compromise for those who want a seated stairlift but have a fairly narrow staircase at home.
 Whilst essentially the same as a normal seated stairlift, whether curved or straight, the slim stairlift's chair design is slimmer than larger models but can still provide all the necessary comfort and support for aching joints.

-Being able to use outdoor stairs safely is just as important as using indoor stairs, which is where outdoor stairlifts come in.
+Being able to use outdoor stairs safely is just as important as using indoor stairs, which is where outdoor stairlifts for the elderly come in.
 A sturdier and more durable stairlift enables users to bypass outdoor steps in all kinds of weather, from very hot, dry weather to rainy days with cold temperatures.
 The nature of being outdoors means that the stairlift will be visible to the public, but no unauthorised use should occur as key systems are in place especially to prevent anyone else but the homeowner from using it.

 As outdoor steps can easily become wet and slippery, with the ground surrounding it considerably harder than carpeted indoor areas, an outdoor stairlift is as much about safely getting out of doors as it is about easing aching joints, muscle weakness and other multiple sclerosis symptoms.
 An outdoor stairlift can be an essential part of remaining independent for many, as it can help people safely move from indoors to outdoors, allowing them to see friends and family, go shopping and find other ways to engage with the wider world.